casaletto/alby.bigmath/README.md

 ```

-# how do i run the unit tests?
+# how do I run the unit tests?

 ```
 $ make test